Controlling a Symbol's Bounding Box

 - Using the Select Objects tool, click on the toilet to select it.

-- Note that the edit handles clearly extend out to the sides of the actual toilet itself in both the 3D and 2D views.
+- Note that the edit handles clearly extend out to the sides of the actual toilet itself in both the 2D and 3D views.

 - To tile the two views side-by-side, select Window> Tile Vertically from the menu.

-Now that we have observed the size of the toilet's bounding box, we are ready to make modifications to it.
+Now that you have observed the size of the toilet's bounding box, you are ready to make modifications to it.

 To create setback space for a symbol

 - With the toilet still selected, click on the Open Symbol edit button to display the Symbol Specification dialog.